Shalyne-K/alx-low_level_programming/0x00-hello_world/README.md

-Compile a C file and create an executalble named cisfun
+Write a C program with given output that ends with a newline